mattbaxter689/Air-Quality/README.md

 - [ ] Add API logs to grafana application

 I also want to look to potentially include github actions, but want to finish everything else before I jump to this.
-Although, time will tell
+Although, time will tell.

+Another *VERY* important thing for me to remember is to also move everything out of a mono repo like this.
+Instead, It should all be their own individual repo's for CI/CD to work properly.
+My plan is to use submodules/trees to link this repo to the sub repo's